Northumberland County. Photo Credit: Northumberland Tourism.

 Oak Ridges (Moraine) Trail – Approximately 70 km of the 280 km long trail across the Oak Ridges Moraine is open to cyclists.
 Cyclists need to check and respect posted signs of permitted use at trail entry points.

-Ontario By Bike Ride (Uxbridge-Kawarthas) - In June 2015, Ontario By Bike hosted a small group tour on a two-day cycling trip along portions of the Trans Canada and other trails (total distance between 84 and 99km, depending on finish location).
-The route itinerary starts in Uxbridge and takes riders through Lindsay to Peterborough/Lakefield.
-Ontario By Bike made available both digital and pdf mapping, as well as a self-guided itinerary to share with individuals and groups that may be interested in the same ride.
+Ontario By Bike Ride (Uxbridge-Kawarthas-Trent Severn) – For a number of years, Ontario By Bike has hosted a small group tour on two-day cycling trips along portions of the Trans Canada and other trails (total distance between 84 and 119km, depending on finish location).
+One route itinerary starts in Uxbridge and takes riders through Lindsay to Peterborough/Lakefield.
+Another starts in Campbellford, continuing to Peterborough, Lindsay and Fenelon Falls.
+Ontario By Bike made available both digital and pdf mapping, as well as a self-guided itineraries to share with individuals and groups that may be interested in riding the same route.

-- View photos from the ride by clicking here.
+- View photos from past Uxbridge Kawarthas Rail Trail ride by clicking here.